 Most applications people first deploy to Kubernetes are servers that run until they crash or are intentionally shut down.
 In this course, you’ll learn the other types of workloads that Kubernetes is capable of running and security related concerns to apply to each.

-Oops!
-There are no paths that match your current filters.
+There are no matches your current filters.

 Try removing some of them to get better results.